TsinghuaDatabaseGroup/DITA/README.md

 Usage
 ---------------
-The `master` branch is the version integrated with Spark SQL, and we will release a new branch for the standalone version soon.
+The `master` branch is the version integrated with Spark SQL, and the `standalone` branch is a stand-alone version just with DITA code.

 Contributors
 ------------